 A network adapter is a hardware component located within a computer.
 Its primary purpose is to allow your computer to communicate over a network with another computer device.
 It can also make it possible for computers to speak with each other through a server, a Local Area Network (LAN), or even a networking device.

-Additionally, some network adapters are external, therefore, you’ll need to download and install a driver manually if required by the operating system.
+Additionally, some network adapters are external.
+Therefore, you’ll need to download and install a driver manually if the operating system requires it.
 We should note that a network adapter is different from a router.

 Types of Network Adapters

-There are both wired and wireless network adapters, and they can be used in a range of computer devices.
-If you’re not well versed with the different types, then keep reading to gain some valuable information.
+There are both wired and wireless network adapters which can be used in various computer devices.
+If you’re not well versed with the different types, keep reading to gain some valuable information.
 We will discuss the following:

 - Network Interface Controller, also known as NIC